-We'll use the following structure as an example XML.
+We will use the following XML structure as our example.

 <?xml version="1.0" encoding="UTF-8"?>